 - The professional footballers were three-and-a-half times more likely to have died because of a neurodegenerative disease;

-- Alzheimer’s disease was the neurodegenerative disease with the strongest link to professional football, with the ex-footballers being five times more likely to suffer from it than the control group.
+- Alzheimer’s disease was the neurodegenerative disease with the strongest link to professional football.
+The ex-footballers were five times more likely to suffer from it than the control group;

 What is the cause?

-One interesting piece of information that can be taken from the research is that there was no significant difference in the risks to goalkeepers, compared to outfield players – who obviously have vastly different roles in the game.
+One finding that makes the link to heading the ball harder to make is that that there was no significant difference in the risk to goalkeepers, compared to outfield players – despite them having vastly different roles in the game.

 Could footballers claim compensation?

-Injuries affecting the brain are often life-changing, so it’s understandable that those afflicted by avoidable injuries might want to seek financial recompense.
+Brain injuries are often life-changing, so it’s understandable that those afflicted by avoidable injuries might want to seek compensation.

 In order to succeed in a claim for personal injury in England or Wales, you must prove: –

-- The person bringing the claim was owed a ‘duty of care’ by the person the claim is against.
+- The person, or organisation, the claim is against owed a ‘duty of care’ to the person making the claim.

 - There was a breach of the duty of care.

-Evidence from a medical expert would be need to prove this, as it is in most claims.
+Evidence from a medical expert would be needed to prove this, as it is in most claims.